hoseinpur/hoseinpur.github.io/_pages/fun.md

 ## Coffee but aesthetically pleasing
 ![Playing Chess](/images/3_meandcoffee.jpg){: .align-right width="300px"}
-Now, y'll remember pandemic days right?!
+Now, y'all remember pandemic days right?!
 During quarantine that we all were stuck at home, I did a thing!
 Depression was hitting so hard and I had to make a decision!
-Yes, the only way to get out of all those drama was to spend money! yes we all became materialist during that time, I was also no exception!
+The only way to get out of all those drama was to spend money! yes we all became materialist during that time, and I was also no exception!
 I decided to order a semi-professional espresso machine and start to learn how to make a proper coffee!! and I succeed!
-Not only that I can make freshly brewed coffee, but I also can pour different latte art designs!
+Not only that I can make freshly brewed coffee, but I can also pour different latte art designs!
 I learned all the skills related to coffee-making and now I can officially call myself a Home-Barista!

 My goal: participating in barista/latte art competitions this year in Germany.